...

-Let's say you are using rescue_from in your Rails application to rescue some type of exceptions that are thrown in your application.
-For example, you want to rescue a ActiveRecord::StatementInvalid
+Let's say you are using rescue_from in your Rails application to rescue some types of exceptions that are thrown in your application.
+For example, you want to rescue an ActiveRecord::StatementInvalid but not every ActiveRecord::StatementInvalid: just those ActiveRecord::StatementInvalid exceptions where the exception message matches a defined pattern.

 In this specific case, the following code won't work.